 Graduate Admissions Timeline

-The application process for the Graduate Program in Chemistry is currently OPEN.
-The online application will open in September for Fall 2019 admission.
+The application process for the Graduate Program in Chemistry for Fall 2019 is currently CLOSED.
+The online application will open in September for Fall 2020 admission.

 Department of Chemistry domestic admission decisions are made.

 Department of Chemistry international admission decisions are made.

 Department of Chemistry visit weekends for those offered admission.

 Deadline for students to accept or decline offers of admission